joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 ### So what is a spontaneous pneumothorax, anyway?

-Before getting into more details about my experience it would be useful to go into a little more detail about what exactly a spontaneous pneumothorax is.
+Before getting into more details about my experience I should go into a little more detail about what exactly a spontaneous pneumothorax is.
 I didn't get all this information until a few days later, but I got some of it in the emergency room so now is as good a time as any for a short primer on the